mattiasw/ExifReader/README.md

 ```

 `fileBuffer` must be an `ArrayBuffer` or a `SharedArrayBuffer` for
 browsers, or a `Buffer` for Node.
+See the
-See [examples folder](examples/) for more
+[examples site](https://mattiasw.github.io/ExifReader/) for more directions on
-directions on how to get the file contents in different environments.
+how to get the file contents in different environments.

 ### Using the thumbnail